HATEOAS

 They just bypassed your Firewall, your Throttling middleware, your IP restrictions, and your Auditing stack.
 They created a "God Mode" backdoor into your database.

 We reject this.
-The Axiom Engine built-into your database web application executes every single action via a Loopback HTTP Request.
+The Axiom Engine built-into your database web application executes every single action via a Public Loopback HTTP Request.

 • The Agent leaves the application boundary.